George Takei to visit Glens Falls - NewsBreak

 George Takei to visit Glens Falls

-GLENS FALLS, N.Y. ( NEWS10 ) – He’s an iconic face from “Star Trek;” a vocal fighter for LGBTQ+ rights; and next week, he’s coming to town.
-George Takei himself will be visiting the North Country, to spend an evening in Glens Falls.Get the latest news, sports, weather and events delivered right to your inbox!
+GLENS FALLS, N.Y.
+(NEWS10) – He’s an iconic face from “Star Trek’l a vocal fighter for LGBTQ+ rights, and next week, he’s coming to town.

+“An Evening with George Takei” will be held at the Glens Falls High School auditorium next Wednesday, Oct.
+26.

 The presentation starts at 6 p.m. at the school and will be followed by a 30-minute question-and-answer session with Takei.
 A reception with photograph opportunities will follow.
 The visit was powered by funding from the American Library Association’s Humanities Grants for Libraries, as well as private community funding.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.